dharakhubchandani/Financial_dashboard_mySQL/README.md

 The dataset could be considered as a dataset of various restaurants, various branches of the company, or various products of any organization.
 The dataset is a form of consolidated financial report.

 •	Company – The company or entity for which the information is there.
-•	Location – Location of the company or entity
+•	Location – Location of the company or entity.
-•	State – State of operation
+•	State – State of operation.
 •	Month – Month for which the data is corresponding to.
 •	Quarter – Quarter for which the data is corresponding to.
 •	PL Head – Heading from Profit and Loss statement.
 Here, I have focused on 3 headings: Sales, Cost and Profit.
 •	Category – Category is about the breakdown as PL head under various product categories.